CoEDL/elpis-wiki/docker-commands.md

     $ docker image prune -a

+Verify that the images have been removed by doing `docker images` again.

-You may need to prune containers first, then re-run image prune.
+If the images are still there, you may need to remove stopped containers first, then re-run image prune.

     $ docker container prune

-Save image to USB.
+Save an image to USB.

     $ docker save alpine > alpine.tar

-Load image by name from pwd.
+Load a docker image from disk.
+First cd to where the image file is, then...

     $ docker load -input alpine.tar